 8. Stop drinking alcohol

 Both regular and binge drinking have been shown to negatively impact the immune system.
-It affects the structure and integrity of the gastrointestinal tract, meaning that leaky gut is more likely to occur, ramping up our immune system.
+It affects the structure and integrity of the gastrointestinal tract, meaning that a leaky gut is more likely to occur, ramping up our immune system.

 There is no physiological need to drink alcohol (unless you’re addicted) and pretty much all of the previous touted benefits of drinking a glass of red wine a day have been debunked.